Epilepsy and Seizures in Children

 The symptoms of a seizure may be like those of other health conditions.
 Make sure your child sees their healthcare provider for a diagnosis.

 How are seizures diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 You’ll be asked about other factors that may have caused your child’s seizure, such as:

 Blood tests to check for problems in blood sugar and other factors

-Imaging tests of the brain, such as a magnetic resonance imaging (MRI) or computed tomography (CT) scan
+Imaging tests of the brain, such as MRI or CT scan

 Electroencephalogram (EEG) to test the electrical activity in your child’s brain